The Who, What, or Where Game: Music

 The music for The Who, What, or Where Game was written by George David Weiss.
 According to an audio clip from a 1973 episode, at least the closing theme had been changed before the end of program's run, but no further information has materialized.

 Home editions

 Milton Bradley produced two home editions of The Who, What, or Where Game.
 The home game format was almost identical to that of the show, fairly unusual for board games of television shows of that era.

-Other versions
+International versions

 In 1973, a short-lived British version aired on BBC1, hosted by David Jacobs.
 This version had some differences from the American program; the most obvious being that it dealt with literature, instead of just general knowledge.
+The series winner competed on an episode of the NBC version.